Tuesday, June 08, 2010

 Coolest Couples #4: Burt Reynolds and Dinah Shore

 Couples are, let's face it, rarely cool.
 Am I right?
 Come on, ladies, raise your hands.
 Even if the two of you are cool to begin with, and promise yourselves not to make all the same mistakes and become your own father or mother, things can quickly turn uncool.
-You must be firm as cialis and yet supple as a cedar riding crop otherwise you will surely weaken and crack under the lashing magnetic polarity of the other.
-So the couples stay at home more, raise each other's kids, and the next time we see them they've gone Stepford, or Pod, or tenaciously banal on us.
+You must be firm as Cialis and yet supple as a cedar riding crop otherwise you will surely weaken and crack under the lashing magnetic polarity of the other.
+So the couples stay at home more, raise each other's kids, and, the next time we see them, they've gone cheerful on us.

-But when a couple really clicks in the right way--as two cool people making each other cooler--then they're more than the sum of their parts, they shine forth and make the world a better place.
-Acidemic is proud to present a new series "Coolest Couples" - focusing on the few awesome matches, often that challenged the status quo via vast age differences, same-gender or interracial taboos, whatever's in vogue to be scandalous that decade.
+But when a couple really clicks in the right way--as two cool people making each other cooler--then they're more than the sum of their parts; they shine forth and make the world a better place.
+Acidemic is proud to present a new series "Coolest Couples" - focusing on the few awesome Hollywood matches.
 We'll start with one of my very favorites, from my childhood:

-He was the 1970s: an archetype of mustached, swaggering, Trans-Am driving, curse word-using, raunchy good old boy.
+He was the 1970s embodied: an archetype of mustached, swaggering, Trans-Am driving, curse word-using, raunchy good old boy with a heroic heart when push comes to shove.
 She was an afternoon TV show host, former radio star and sweet-natured blonde singer from the 1950s-60s.
 Two less likely candidates for a genuine bona fide no-nonsense "til the wheels come off" love affair you'd never find, but don't doubt their love wasn't real and heartfelt.
 Read this from PEOPLE magazine:

 Burt Reynolds is the star you hate to love.
 Artistically, he is the male Raquel Welch.
 His only innovative breakthrough has been as Cosmo's first centerfold, stripped to his hairpiece.
 His lifestyle and costuming are studiously vulgar.
 When a visitor is startled to silence by the overpowering tastelessness of his Sunset Strip pad, Burt agrees cheerily, "It looks like a bullfighter threw up in here, doesn't it?"